CezarMocan/cnc-media-lab/README.md

 * I used Visual Studio as an IDE for development, and the internal file organization structure from VS isn't reflected on the file system, so navigating the repository might be a bit confusing.
 For reference, the VS project is organized like this:

 ![Visual Studio Structure](https://i.imgur.com/IZn9E2B.png)

+* The C++ in this project (which is a pretty accurate reflection of my skill) is quite rudimentary.
+Even though I've learned programming with C++ (was using it for competitive programming, between 2005 and 2012) and choose openFrameworks for any creative coding project or installation that's too much for Javascript, I've only written C++ "professionally" – as part of a team, with standards, code reviews & co. – on a 3-month long project in 2012.
+Meaning that I can be productive & deliver from day one, but might need a bit of time to learn better patterns, newer language features & so on.